lraining02/ASIF-CD/README.md

 ## 📊 Datasets
 The experiments in our paper are evaluated on two benchmark datasets: **OGSOD-1.0** and **M4SAR**.
 Both of them are publicly available datasets, and researchers can download them directly from their official sources for replication and academic use.

-## ✉️ Citation
-This paper has been published in *IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing*, 2026.
-If you find our paper or code useful for your research, please cite us: